-Your skin now: Oestrogen is being pumped back into your system which means your skin will feel more naturally hydrated, and collagen production (which drops when oestrogen levels do) is back in business.
-But right after your period you can be lacking in iron, which can lead to dark circles.
+Your skin now: Oestrogen is being pumped back into your system, which means your skin will feel more naturally hydrated, and collagen production (which drops when oestrogen levels do) is back in business.
+But right after your period, you can be lacking in iron, which can lead to dark circles.

-If you must wax in the week leading up to or during your period take two painkillers prior to your appointment,” suggests Nita, Beauty Therapist at Daniel Hersheson Harvey Nichols.
-Since skin is less sensitive right now you should schedule any other beauty treatments you want, such as microdermabrasion or peels.
+If you must wax in the week leading up to or during your period, take two painkillers prior to your appointment,” suggests Nita Ladwi, a beauty therapist at Daniel Hersheson Harvey Nichols.
+Since skin is less sensitive right now, you should schedule any other beauty treatments you want, such as microdermabrasion or peels.

-Your skin now: You should be ovulating around now and this is when you and your skin should be looking and feeling your best.
-If you notice your skin is a bit more flushed than usual, don’t worry that’s genetics - a rosy cheek is a signal of health.
+Your skin now: You should be ovulating around now, and this is when you and your skin should be looking and feeling your best.
+If you notice your skin is a bit more flushed than usual, don’t worry: that’s genetics.
+A rosy cheek is a signal of health.

 The plan: You want your skin to look dewy, not shiny, right?
 Keep a face powder in your clutch at this time of the month.
 Avoid any laser treatments now, as your chances of developing dark spots are high.
 And, if your moisturiser doesn’t have SPF protection, make sure you layer up before applying your foundation; aim for factor 30+.

-The plan: Start using an antibacterial cleanser morning and night—look for one that is gentle on the skin, you don’t want to strip it of its natural oils as this will trigger the production of more oil in response!
+The plan: Start using an antibacterial cleanser morning and night—look for one that is gentle on the skin, you don’t want to strip it of its natural oils, as this will trigger the production of more oil in response.
 Be prepared to tackle any spots before they can break out—keep a spot lotion on your bedside cabinet and apply to any blemishes before you go to sleep.

-Your skin now: Low oestrogen levels at this time of the month equal low serotonin (the ‘happy’ hormone).
+Your skin now: Low oestrogen levels at this time of the month equal low serotonin (the “happy” hormone).
 Progesterone is falling too, and this drop in hormones means your energy levels are reading empty on the barometer.
 Your body may start to retain water, so your skin could look puffy—try drinking green tea (keep a caddy on your desk); it’s a diuretic and should get that excess fluid moving.